zoonoo/azure-docs.ko-kr/articles/app-service-web/cdn-websites-with-cdn.md

         <script src="http://az673227.azureedge.net/bundles/bootstrap?1.0.0.25449"></script>
         ...

-5. Visual Studio에서 `F5` 키를 눌러 ASP.NET 응용 프로그램을 디버그합니다.
+5. In Visual Studio, debug the ASP.NET application in Visual Studio by typing `F5`.,

-6. 페이지의 HTML 코드를 확인합니다. 개별적으로 렌더링된 각 스크립트 파일을 살펴볼 수 있으므로 Visual Studio의 일관된 디버그 환경을 구현할 수 있습니다.
+6. View the HTML code for the page.
+You will still see each script file individually rendered so that you can have a consistent debug experience in Visual Studio.

         ...
         <link href="/Content/bootstrap.css" rel="stylesheet"/>
         <link href="/Content/site.css" rel="stylesheet"/>